 Properly folded biological macromolecules help us think, feel and do.
 When things go wrong they cause disease.
 What is the physical basis for strings of amino acids (or, sometimes, nucleobases) assembling into well-folded structures in order to perform the tasks essential for life?

 This course focuses on an in-depth treatment of topics including secondary and tertiary structures of biological macromolecules including proteins, DNA and RNA, folding and misfolding of proteins, ensemble and single-molecule kinetics, protein-protein interactions and biochemistry of cellular processes.

-Biophysics 421 — Structural Biology II
+Biophysics 421 — Structural Biology: Biophysical Controversies

 This course builds on the Biophysics 420 sequence and aims at providing a complete understanding of the roles of structure and dynamics on the function of biological macromolecules such as globular proteins, membrane proteins, DNA and RNA.
 This course also focuses on the analysis and interpretation of various biophysical experimental and computational data for biological macromolecules including x-ray diffraction, microscopic and fluorescence images, multidimensional NMR spectra, EPR spectra, ion-channel recordings and single molecular experimental data.
 Students will be trained with the steps involved in handling the experimental data to solve and understand the structures of biomolecules.

 Biophysics 422 - Experimental Methods in Structural Biology